Petrobras shares slump as Brazil's Bolsonaro doubles down on intervention

 Brazil’s securities industry watchdog CVM on Monday announced the opening of an investigation on the change of leadership, confirming an earlier Reuters report on the matter.

-Reporting by Sabrina Valle, Gram Slattery, additional reporting by Aluisio Alves, Paula Laier and Tatiana Bautzer in Sao Paulo; Karin Strohecker and Marc Jones in London, Editing by Jason Neely, Paul Simao, Emelia Sithole-Matarise and Dan Grebler
+Reporting by Sabrina Valle, Gram Slattery, additional reporting by Marta Nogueira in Rio de Janeiro; Aluisio Alves, Paula Laier and Tatiana Bautzer in Sao Paulo; Karin Strohecker and Marc Jones in London, Editing by Emelia Sithole-Matarise, Dan Grebler and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.